 The most obvious solution to that question is to partner with somebody from the outset.
 Whether working with somebody on your website or forming a business with somebody else, partnerships can be very beneficial.
-That is what I did with Headscape and have never regretted it for a minute.
-I would be lost without my two co-founders Chris and Marcus.
+That is what I did when I founded an agency and have never regretted it for a minute.
+I would have lost without my two co-founders.

 What then can you do?
 What other options are available for those seeking an outside perspective and somebody to bounce ideas around with?

 - A sleeping partner – This is the approach we took at our agency.
 We had a non executive director called Brian who works with a number of companies and kept us on our toes.
 He has a radically different view on business and constantly challenged us.
 In return he had a small stake in the business.
 He was worth every penny.

 - Paid consultant – If you don’t fancy having somebody else that entrenched in your business why not consider an external consultant who you speak to on an ongoing basis.
 Admittedly these kinds of consultants can be pricey but they do bring an outside perspective to the table.

 - Find a mentor – Another option is to approach a web designer or website owner you admire and ask them to mentor you.
 Obviously these people may well be busy with their own businesses or websites but if you are willing to pay for their time you can get some valuable advice.
 This is exactly the service I offer through my digital mentorship program.
 Most of the time you only need an hour once a month to keep you on the right track.